Katzenwerfer/tf2-settings/README.md

 ## Notes

-I would recommend installing everything inside the `custom` folder instead of the game's `cfg` folder
+I would recommend overwriting your gameinfo.txt file with mine if you want to have out of the box compatibility.

+In case you don't want to do that, I recommend you follow the next file structure to install everything.

 ```
 ─── Team Fortress 2